What is a Minor Settlement Hearing?

 The purpose behind a minor settlement hearing is three-fold.
 A minor settlement hearing:

-• It allows the Court to hear from an independent evaluator called a guardian ad litem, that the settlement is in the best interests of the minor whose rights are being adjudicated.
+- It allows the Court to hear from an independent evaluator called a guardian ad litem, that the settlement is in the best interests of the minor whose rights are being adjudicated.

-• It creates a record showing that all parties involved understood the agreement being entered into.
+- It creates a record showing that all parties involved understood the agreement being entered into.

-• It ensures that the settlement funds are being protected for the minor until they are of legal age to decide what to do with the funds.
+- It ensures that the settlement funds are being protected for the minor until they are of legal age to decide what to do with the funds.

 What is the Role of a Guardian Ad Litem?

-A guardian ad litem is a person, usually, a lawyer, appointed by the court to evaluate the settlement for fairness as well as assist the minor and family in making decisions as to how to invest the funds to best protect them until the minor is at least 18.
+A guardian ad litem is a person, usually, a lawyer, appointed by the court to evaluate the proposed settlement agreement for fairness as well as assist the minor and family in making decisions as to how to invest the funds to best protect them until the minor is at least 18.
 The role of the guardian ad litem is to look at the facts of the case and decide whether the settlement is reasonable and whether the lawyer for the minor’s representative carried out his role by negotiating the best possible settlement, reducing medical liens, and otherwise protecting the minor’s rights.
 If the guardian ad litem is satisfied with the above, he/she then looks at any future needs the child may have as a result of the personal injuries sustained and checks to see that the settlement provides for this (if possible).
 Lastly, the guardian ad litem looks for ways to invest and/or protect any remaining funds so that they will go to the minor’s benefit and not be spent unwisely or taken by the parents.

 What Happens at a Minor Settlement Hearing?

-At the hearing, the representative parent is sworn in and asked a series of questions regarding the injuries sustained by the child, the future needs of the child, and the settlement.
+At the settlement hearing, the representative parent is sworn in and asked a series of questions regarding the injuries sustained by the child, the future needs of the child, the liability facts, and the settlement.
 Because it is a settlement that all parties are generally in agreement with, this proceeding is usually non-adversarial meaning that nobody is trying to stop it from happening.
 (Occasionally, a dispute may arise between a parent and the guardian’s wishes for how the money is to be used and/or protected, and this results in a semi-adversarial hearing but this is rare.)

 Depending upon the court’s preference and the degree of injury, the court may or may not require the minor to be present.
 The primary purpose of the hearing is to demonstrate to the Court that the settlement has been independently evaluated and that both the settlement and the proposed use of the funds is in the best interests of the minor.
 Thus, questions consistent with this will be asked.
 In the end, the Court will either approve or reject the settlement.
 If it is rejected, then the case goes forward in the litigation process until another settlement is reached or the case goes to trial.